This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 Of course, there's also an issue of using a verbal command too many times that the dog gets 'desensitized' to it - giving the effect of the dog not listening.

-In any case, here's a list of things you CAN do to help:
+In any case, here's a list of things you CAN do to make a dog listen to its owner (in this case, you):

 When a dog is excited, no matter how well trained they are, will not listen to you at all.